tempertemper/www.tempertemper.net/src/site/posts/2020-12-02--progressively-enhanced-animated-content.md

 - the user has an operating system and browser that is able to reduce motion
 - the user hasn't turned on the reduced motion setting

-So instead of this SCSS:
+So instead of this SCSS, that I use to make the underscore on my logo blink:

 ```css
 .underscore {